myzone-mvbican/AI-Readiness/replit.md

 ```
 Changelog:
+- July 31, 2025.
+Implemented automatic admin role assignment for first registered user - when database is empty, the first user to register (via email/password or Google OAuth) automatically receives admin privileges
 - July 29, 2025.
 Fixed team creation bug caused by PostgreSQL sequence not updating after manual inserts - reset teams_id_seq to correct value and fixed TypeScript errors in team model
 - July 22, 2025.
 Successfully integrated PostgreSQL database using Neon - database schema pushed and models updated to use database storage instead of memory storage
 - July 13, 2025.
 Implemented hierarchical NAICS fallback system for benchmark statistics - when specific industry codes have no data, system progressively searches broader categories until statistics are found